High Resolution Polar Kerr Effect Studies of CsV${}_3$Sb${}_5$: Tests for Time Reversal Symmetry Breaking Below the Charge Order Transition

-Following the crystal cleavage, the light beam of ZALSI is focused onto an optically flat region that can be hundreds of microns in size.
-One such region is illustrated in the scanning images of reflected power $P_0$ (Fig.~\ref{fig:scan} A) on sample 2 at $3.1 K$.
-As shown in Fig.~\ref{fig:scan}C, in a magnetic field of -0.34 T the Kerr signal is uniform across this flat region.
-The temperature dependence of the in-field Kerr signals at fixed spots are shown in Fig.~\ref{fig:kerr_data}A for sample 1 measured at Stanford, and in Fig.~\ref{fig:kerr_data}B for sample 2 measured at Irvine, alongside the measured specific heat $C_V$.
-In both cases, there is a clear and relatively abrupt onset of diamagnetic shift that coincides with the anomalous peak in the specific heat at $T_{CDW}$, confirming the CDW transition in the probed optical volume of ZALSI.
+High resolution Polar Kerr effect measurements presented in this paper were performed using zero-area-loop Sagnac interferometers (ZALSI) first introduced by Xia {\it et al.} \cite{Xia2006}.
+By construction the ZALSI is inherently reciprocal and thus by its symmetry it can distinguish between true TRSB Kerr effect and optical activity when reflected from a chiral medium.
+The light beam of ZALSI is focused onto an optically flat region that can be hundreds of microns in size.
+One such region is illustrated in the scanning images of reflected power $P_0$ on sample 2 at $3.1 K$ provided in supplementary materials \cite{supp}.
+In a magnetic field of -0.34 T the Kerr signal is uniform across this flat region.
+The temperature dependence of the in-field Kerr signals at fixed spots are shown in Fig.~\ref{fig:kerr_data}A for sample 1 measured at Stanford, and in Fig.~\ref{fig:kerr_data}B for sample 2 measured at Irvine, alongside the measured specific heat.
+In both cases, there is a clear and relatively abrupt onset of diamagnetic shift that coincides with the anomalous peak in the specific heat at $T_\text{CDW}$, confirming the CDW transition in the probed optical volume.

-The main result of this work, the tests for spontaneous Kerr effects in \CVS were obtained for zero field warmup measurements after removal of a ``training'' magnetic field.
+The main result of this work is the test for spontaneous Kerr effect in \CVS.
+Kerr signal was recorded during zero field warmup after removal of a ``training'' magnetic field applied during cooldown.
 Results from the two laboratories are presented in Fig.~\ref{fig:kerr_data}C and Fig.~\ref{fig:kerr_data}D respectively, showing no discernible Kerr effect below $T^*$ to within 50 nrad.
 This uncertainty is a factor of $\sim1000$ smaller than the recent MOKE measurements \cite{Wu2021, Xu2022, Hu2022}.
-Similarly, no spontaneous Kerr signal above 30 nrad was found during zero field cooldowns and subsequence zero field warmups (Fig.~\ref{fig:ZFCool}).
-The absence of spontaneous Kerr signal is also universally found across the sample surface, which can be seen in the scanning Kerr image taken on sample 2 at $3.1 K$ after removal of the -0.34 T magnetic field (Fig.~\ref{fig:scan}D).
+Similarly, no spontaneous Kerr signal was found during zero field cooldowns and subsequent zero field warmups.
+The absence of spontaneous Kerr signal is also universally found across the sample surface, which can be seen in the scanning Kerr signal image presented in the supplementary materials \cite{supp} taken on sample 2 at $3.1 K$ after removal of the -0.34 T magnetic field.